pingcap/blog/how-to-run-chaos-experiments-on-your-physical-machine.md

 PING chaos-mesh.org (185.199.109.153) 56(84) bytes of data.
 ```

-When you execute the command, it’s very likely that the site won’t respond.
+When you execute the command, it's very likely that the site won't respond.
 Press `CTRL`+`C` to stop the ping process.
 You should be able to see the statistics of the `ping` command: `100% packet loss`.

 Example output: